NASA-DEVELOP/dnppy/undeployed/proj_code/README.md

-Code in this direcory may have utility for specific DEVELOP project partners.
+Code in this directory may have utility for specific DEVELOP project partners.
 Each folder will be named according to `Year_Term_Node_ProjectShortTitle` such as `2015_Spring_LaRC_VA_agriculture`.